shyampurk/TomatoQC/README.md

 2. [Client Images](sample/clientImages/Defect1_Reject/) - This directory contains the actual images which are tested for the specific type of defects.

-For simplifying the demo, we have used multiple images of a fe tomatoes from different angles.
+For simplifying the demo, we have used multiple images of a few tomatoes from different angles.

 ## Building the sample dataset of images